ExpressiumOSS/Expressium.LivingDoc/README.md

 should be a CLI program designed to post-process an HTML report, similar to the current Living Doc functionality in SpecFlow.

-This demo solution is meant as input and inspiration to a possible final solution...
+This demo solution is intended to serve as input and inspiration for a potential final solution.

 During test execution, an output file named TestAutomation.json will be generated, containing the majority of the information needed to build a custom report generator